 Platelet Rich-Plasma (PRP)

-Platelet Rich-Plasma (PRP) services offered in Downtown Los Angeles, Beverly Hills, South Los Angeles, Los Angeles, Sherman Oaks, Artesia, Fresno, San Leandro, Hawthorne, Bakersfield and Colton, CA
+Platelet Rich-Plasma (PRP) services offered in South Los Angeles, Los Angeles, Sherman Oaks, Fresno, San Leandro, Hawthorne, Bakersfield, Riverside and Cerritos, CA

 Consider platelet-rich plasma (PRP) therapy if you suffer a personal or sports injury.
 PRP can reduce swelling, ease pain, and promote healing.
 At KingsPoint Foot and Ankle Specialists, with two locations in Beverly Hills and Downtown Los Angeles, California, foot and ankle surgeon Benjamin Tehrani, DPM, DABPM, uses platelet-rich plasma (PRP) to treat various problems that affect the feet and ankles, including injuries, plantar fasciitis, and fractures.
 To make an appointment, call the nearest office or book online today.